Exceptional measures for the companies affected by coronavirus disease 2019 have been set up.

 The national centre for non-French companies (‘Centre National des Firmes Étrangères’ - CNFE) is your contact for handling your administrative procedures.

-On a more technical level, the CNFE fulfils the same role as the CFE and collects social contributions from:
+The CNFE fulfils the same role as the CFE and collects social contributions from:

 - Non-French undertakings with no establishment in France which employ one or more employees in France;